-As they process back down the aisle or out of the venue, guests may celebrate in unique ways.
+The wedding couple often leaves the ceremony site, usually to prepare for the wedding reception or to change clothes.
+As they process back down the aisle or out of the venue, wedding guests may celebrate in unique ways.
 In the U. S., guests frequently throw confetti or even dried flowers.
 Other cultures have similar customs:

 Depending on where you’re holding your ceremony, there may be a venue change for the reception.
 Wherever you hold your reception, many cultures share a few basic pieces of decor:

 Candles: While some couples light a unity candle, this is actually a relatively modern tradition.
-However, there’s a reason why candles are a traditional part of the wedding decorations.
+However, there’s a reason why candles are a traditional part of wedding decorations.
 Fire has a ceremonial purpose in most cultures.
 Of course, since contemporary venues may discourage or even forbid the use of candles, you can always choose an electric version, or find another way to incorporate soft light.

+Many cultures around the world have their own unique wedding decor.
 The following are also part of traditional U.S. wedding decor: